Mogens Jensen (politician): Political career

 Jensen was elected member of Folketinget for the Social Democrats in the 2005 Danish general election.
 In the government of Prime Minister Helle Thorning-Schmidt, Jensen served as Minister for Trade and Development Cooperation from 2013 until 2014.
 In response to the introduction of an Ugandan law imposing harsh penalties for homosexuality in 2014, he led Denmark's move to divert 50 million crowns ($9 million) of development aid away from the Ugandan government.
 Also, under his leadership, Denmark joined the Asian Infrastructure Investment Bank (AIIB) in 2015.

 Jensen was appointed Minister for Food, Agriculture and Fisheries, Minister for Gender Equality and Minister for Nordic Cooperation in the Frederiksen Cabinet from 27 June 2019.
 He saw himself forced to resign as minister on 18 November 2020 due to the mishandling of a case, where – in an attempt to prevent harmful coronavirus mutations in the mink population – the Danish mink fur industry had been ordered by the Danish Veterinary and Food Administration to cull the entire Danish mink population without proper legal provision.

 In addition to his role in parliament, Jensen served as member of the Danish delegation to the Parliamentary Assembly of the Council of Europe from 2008 until 2019.
 He has in the past served as the Assembly's rapporteur on sports governance (2018).

 Personal life

 Jensen was born in Nykøbing Mors to Harry Jensen and Ebba Møller Jensen.
 He is openly gay.
+On 7 March 2023, he publicly expressed his intention to marry his through five years boyfriend Markus Hjortshøj.